 Edgar Degas, from Cycle 2, used a grid to transfer this ballerina.
-Many "great artists" used-and still use-grids.
+Many "great artists" used-and still use-grid to help them measure proportions or transfer a drawing from one surface to another, often final, surface.

 This is called the Face-Vase exercise.
 Look at the lines on pages 24-26 and try to copy a mirror image of it.
 The internal question then becomes, is this a pair of faces looking at each other, or is it a fancy vase/goblet in the middle?
 Being able to freely switch between seeing both is supposed to help your brain convert from seeing a "pattern image" to seeing how sections of lines and shapes that can be placed to form a larger image.4